Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 -   `amount` **[number][8]** An amount of messages to fetch. (optional, default `50`)

-### Message

-A Message object represents an individual message.
-Messages have parts which represent pieces of a message, such as a text part or a file part.
-Once all the desired parts have been added, a message can be sent with the [send()][51] function.

-Type: [Object][4]

-#### send

-Sends the message.

 ## logger

 The internal logger is used to provide information about the SDK's behaviour.